hexogencode/instagram_download_bot/README.md

 # Instagram Downloader Bot

-This is a Telegram bot built with [aiogram](https://github.com/aiogram/aiogram) that allows users to download Instagram videos without watermarks.
+This is a Telegram bot built with [aiogram](https://github.com/aiogram/aiogram) that allows users to download Instagram videos and posts without watermarks.

 ## Features

-- **Download Instagram Reels**: Users can simply paste the link to an Instagram Reel, and the bot will provide a downloadable version of the video.
+- **Download Instagram Posts and Reels**: Users can simply paste the link to an Instagram Post or Reel, and the bot will provide a downloadable version of the content.
 - **Inline Menu**: The bot provides an interactive inline menu for easy navigation and interaction.
+- **State Control**: By controlling states bot will function as the user personally wants
 - **Error Handling**: Handles incorrect URLs gracefully and provides appropriate error messages to users.
+- **Parser**: By parsing links bot can get actual URLs of video and send them as media without download

 ## Installation